Table of Contents

 Caution

-When playing new data, existing scene data isn't cleared.
-AR component states aren't reset either - they behave as if camera data suddenly jumps from the previous stopping point to the new data starting point.
+When playing new data, the original data in the scene will not be cleared.
+The state of AR components will not be reset either.
+They will behave as if the camera data suddenly jumps from where the previous data stopped to where the new data starts.

-Use FramePlayer.enabled to control playback pause and resume.
+Use FramePlayer.enabled to control pausing and resuming playback.

 For example, set FramePlayer.enabled = false to pause playback: